SQLProvider

 fun empBirthDate -> empBirthDate.DayOfYear + 3

-Now when we get the empBirthDate from the SQL result, we can execute this lambda for the parameter, in .NET-side, not SQL, and then we get the correct result.
+Now when we get the empBirthDate from the SQL result, we can execute this lambda for the parameter in the .NET-side, not SQL, and then we get the correct result.
 This is done with for e in results -> projector.DynamicInvoke(e) in SqlRuntime.Linq.fs.

 How to debug SQLProvider in your own solution, not the test-project